 As a child, my mother took me to see Tibetan Buddhist monks visiting Los Angeles create a traditional sand mandala, applying sand granules through small straw like tubes.
 These mandalas take several weeks to complete, and upon completion, the monks perform a ritual where they destroy it.

 They ceremonially sweep it up, collecting the sand in a jar which is then wrapped in silk and taken to a river where it is released back into nature.
 This symbolizes the ephemerality of life and the world.
+Viewing this ritual had a profound impact on me as a young child.

 I had been coloring mandalas as a form of meditation for years, when I saw an ad for a jewelry class called “Beaded Mandala Pendants”.
 I went, and have been hooked on working with tiny beads ever since.